TriKnight/Robotlab_app_teleop/README.md

-# Robotlab_app
+# Robotlab_app Teleop
-This is the Robotlab app Tutorial We design the GUI for the Robot
+This is the Robotlab app teleop the robot

 -----------------------------------------------------
 # STEP1.
 Install the robotlab app